Ajmal Ahmady: Media Appearances

 Ahmady has given live interviews, spoken at conferences, written op-eds, interviewed in podcasts, and been featured in numerous media outlets.

 His conference appearances include at the Bloomberg New Economy Forum (NEF) where he spoke on a panel with former U.K. Prime Minister Tony Blair and Ian Bremmer, at a Financial Times webinar with General Petraeus, and in India at the Indian Ocean Conference and Global Business Summit.

 He has also attended multilateral forums including the IMF 2020 Annual Meetings, the 2018 Geneva Conference on Afghanistan, and the World Bank Seminar on Policy Challenges for the Financial Sector; as well as spoken at numerous think tanks, including describing economic reforms at the Wilson Center (2018), investment opportunities at the Heritage Foundation (2019), and the collapse of the government at the Atlantic Council (2021).

-In his Op-Eds, he outlined three internal and three external factors that led to Afghanistan's collapse in Foreign Affairs, has argued for continued engagement in Afghanistan in the Financial Times, has outlined continued challenges that the Taliban would face in Bloomberg, highlighted earlier positive economic reforms in The Hill, and outlined financial sector reforms in Bahktar News.
+In his Op-Eds, he outlined three internal and three external factors that led to Afghanistan's collapse in Foreign Affairs, has argued for continued engagement in Afghanistan in the Financial Times, has outlined continued challenges that the Taliban would face in Bloomberg, highlighted earlier positive economic reforms in The Hill, and outlined financial sector reforms in Bakhtar News.

 In his television and online interviews, he has described Afghanistan's challenges and his escape from the country in CNN, Sky News, BBC, TRT World, G-Zero Media, and WION News.

 He has been able to provide greater detail of his time as Acting Governor of DAB in various podcasts, including in Bloomberg Odd Lots, Mercatus Center Macro Musings, and Schroder's 'Running a Central Bank with the Taliban at the Door.'
 He was able to provide his personal experiences and economic views in NPR's Planet Money and Marketplace.

-Governor Ahmady's work and commentary have been referenced around the world in global publications, including the New York Times, Wall Street Journal, Bloomberg, National Interest, CNBC, Axios, Al-Jazeera, Nikkei Asia, Japan Times, Radio Free Europe, Economic Times of India, Asia Money, TRT World, Les Echos in France, Independent U.K., Khaleej Times, Straits Times of Singapore, Irish Times, Money Control, Turkish Press, and German Press publications.
+Ahmady's work and commentary have been referenced around the world in global publications, including the New York Times, Wall Street Journal, Bloomberg, National Interest, CNBC, Axios, Al-Jazeera, Nikkei Asia, Japan Times, Radio Free Europe, Economic Times of India, Asiamoney, TRT World, Les Echos in France, Independent U.K., Khaleej Times, Straits Times of Singapore, Irish Times, Money Control, Turkish Press, and German Press publications.

 He has also given briefings to representatives of the U.S. Treasury Department, U.S. State Department, and the Senate Committee on Banking and Finance.
 Governor Ahmady was referenced in a letter that Portman and Rubio sent to the U.S. Treasury.